 When connected to the virtual lab you will be running a Windows 10 PC that works much like an on-campus lab computer.

-- Click the "Register tab" or use this link to request access and wait to receive a confirmation email with instructions.
-(You will usually hear back within one business day.)
+Click the "Register tab" or use this link to request access and wait to receive a confirmation email with instructions (You will usually hear back within one business day.).
+You only need to register once.

 Saving your work